Dunkmania101/python-music-generator/README.md

 These include the length of the piece, the way the notes are played and settings for the sound system.

-It plays through Fluidsynth with an sf2 pack.
+It plays through PyAudio.
-Feel free to change the output system if you need / want something else.
+Feel free to change the sound output system if you need / want something else.

 __Installing Dependencies ==>__

-For ubuntu:
+For Debian / Ubuntu:
-$ sudo apt install python3 python3-pip fluidsynth
+$ sudo apt install python3 python3-pip python3-all-dev portaudio19-dev python3-pyaudio

 For other distributions:
-Use your package manager to install __python3 python3-pip fluidsynth__
+Use your package manager to install __python3 python3-pip python3-all-dev portaudio19-dev python3-pyaudio__

 Finally:
-$ pip3 install mingus
+$ pip3 install pyaudio (Not strictly required if you run the commands above)

+If these steps don't work for you, refer to [PyAduio's installation page](https://people.csail.mit.edu/hubert/pyaudio/ "PyAduio's installation page") and / or [Python's installation page](https://www.python.org/downloads/ "Python's installation page")